 One way to handle this is to have TWO bulletin boards: an Ofsted inspector bulletin board with all the paperwork you have to display for legal reasons like your registration certificate and the parent poster AND a totally separate Parent Information Board on which you put things you actually want parents to see like your weekly plan of activities, menus and your holiday chart.

 9. Invite parents into your setting for an event

 Parents can make a valuable contribution to all the children’s learning by sharing their time, experiences and talents.
 If their home culture is different to yours inviting a parent to do an activity with you could even be a fabulous diversity activity for everyone.
 Hold a special event and invite parents to join you for the afternoon.

 10. Give parents clear ideas of how they can support learning at home

 The best way to help a child in the long run is to help his parents because parents are the most important influences in a child’s life.
 Give lots of specific help and encouragement to parents whenever you can, give them tools to support their child’s learning at home, and take extra time to help more vulnerable parents.

-My NEW Communication with Parents Pack includes a communications audit that you can use to examine what is working well and what you need to improve.
-Pack challenges you to think about how parents want to FEEL when they choose a childminder and includes information for new childminders setting up and for experienced childminders hoping to achieve outstanding
+The Kids To Go Partnership with Parents Pack includes a communications audit that you can use to examine what is working well and what you need to improve.
+The pack challenges you to think about how parents want to FEEL when they choose a childminder and includes information for new childminders setting up and for experienced childminders hoping to achieve outstanding

 - Supporting learning at home